January 24, 2023

 Temple Expiatori de Sagrada Familia

-La Sagrada Familia, Barcelona’s most famous landmark, is an extravagant Catholic basilica designed by Antoni Gaudi in the 1880s and still under construction.
+La Sagrada Familia, Barcelona’s most famous landmark, is an extravagant Catholic basilica designed by Antoni Gaudi in the 1880s and is still under construction.

 The Sagrada Familia is an eclectic combination of Modernista and Gothic styles.
 It has five naves, multiple aisles and chapels, 18 bell towers and three facades, each dedicated to a different time in the life of Jesus.